After School Academy

 College Readiness & Leadership Program

-Sponsor/Advisor: Mr. Rodriguez, Ms. Kuhrt, Mr. Yavuz, Ms. Thimbriel, Mr. Palencia, Ms. Wick, Ms. Johnson
+Sponsor/Advisor: Mr. Rodriguez, Ms. Kuhrt, Mr. Yavuz, Dr. Thimbriel, Mr. Palencia, Ms. Wick, Ms. Anwar

 Email: victor.rodriguez@harmonytx.org , ckuhrt@harmonytx.org, yali@harmonytx.org, rthimbriel@harmonytx.org, jpalenciavargas@harmonytx.org, kwick@harmonytx.org, sanwar@harmonytx.org